º Anniversary of Kyabje Tsikey Chokling Rinpoche º

 Tsikey Chokling Rinpoche entered parinirvana at 10:12 a.m. on December 18th, 2020 at the age of 68 in Singapore in the presence of family members.
 Rinpoche entered the state of thukdam – an advanced meditative state practiced by Buddhist masters during the intermediate post-death period.
 Rinpoche’s kudung returned to Ka-Nying Shedrub Ling monastery in January, 2021 and will be cremated on February 24th, 2023.

-The monks will mark the parinirvana anniversary of Tsikey Chokling Rinpoche by performing the Ocean of Amṛta (Ngakso) Pūjā at Ka-Nying Shedrub Ling monastery.
+The monks at Ka-Nying Shedrub Ling Monastery and the nuns at Nagi Nunnery will mark the parinirvana anniversary of Tsikey Chokling Rinpoche by performing the Ocean of Amṛta (Ngakso) Pūjā on December 16th, 2023.

 We prostrate and make offerings in endless gratitude to Tsikey Chokling Rinpoche and make aspirations for the tradition of Chokgyur Dechen Shikpo Lingpa to remain steadfast and unbroken for the benefit of all sentient beings.

-If you are unable to make an offering but would like to be included in the 3 days of Ngakso Pūjā at Ka-Nying Shedrub Ling Monastery, please send your name(s) to email@example.com.
+If you are unable to make an offering but would like to be included in the Ngakso Pūjā at Ka-Nying Shedrub Ling Monastery and at Nagi Nunnery on December 16th, 2023, please send your name(s) to firstname.lastname@example.org.